 R Server is dead!
 Long live Machine Learning Server!

-The introduction of Microsoft R Server with SQL Server 2016 was tremendously exciting for data scientists and analysts working with "Big Data".
-When SQL Server 2017 was released, many were shocked to see that R Server was gone.
-They were, however, relieved to discover that R Server wasn't gone, it had become "Machine Learning Server" to emphasize the fact that the server now supports Python and is no longer limited just to R.
+The introduction of Microsoft R Server with SQL Server 2016 was tremendously exciting for data scientists and analysts working with "Big Data."
+However, when SQL Server 2017 was released, many were shocked to see that R Server was gone.
+They were, however, relieved to discover that R Server wasn't gone.
+Instead, it had become the "Machine Learning Server" to emphasize the fact that the server now supports Python and is no longer limited just to R.

 Why Machine Learning Server?

-Both R and Python were originally conceived in an era when nobody had multicore CPUs and 1 gigabyte of RAM seemed unimaginably large.
+Both R and Python were initially conceived in an era when nobody had multicore CPUs, and 1 gigabyte of RAM seemed unimaginably large.
 Today, however, both hardware and the demands of data analysis have both outstripped these core languages.
-Machine Learning Server, or just "ML Server", provides a set of tools to help R and Python address the expanding needs of modern data science.
+Machine Learning Server, or just "ML Server," provides tools to help R and Python address the expanding needs of modern data science.

 ML Server is, well, a server.
-Analysts sitting at their workstations are not limited by the speed and available memory of their local computers; they simply start a session on the server.
-Furthermore, when Microsoft acquired Revolution Analytics they acquired a set of tools that facilitate the analysis of data volumes too large to fit into memory all at once.
+Analysts sitting at their workstations are not limited by the speed and available memory of their local computers; they start a session on the server.
+Furthermore, when Microsoft acquired Revolution Analytics, it acquired a set of tools that facilitate the analysis of data volumes too large to fit into memory all at once.

-Both R and Python are fundamentally single-threaded languages, meaning their basic processing engines cannot take advantage of today's multicore processors.
-Newer software packages from third-party vendors and open-source developers retro-fit some ability to provide multithreading capabilities to R and Python.
-ML Server makes multithreading available in a way that is largely transparent to analysts.
-All work done by ML Server executes in some compute context, and parallel-processing-enabled compute contexts already know how to divvy up tasks across multiple cores.
+R and Python are fundamentally single-threaded languages, meaning their primary processing engines cannot take advantage of today's multicore processors.
+However, newer software packages from third-party vendors and open-source developers retrofit some ability to provide multithreading capabilities to R and Python.
+As a result, ML Server makes multithreading available largely transparently to analysts.
+All work done by ML Server executes in some compute context, and parallel-processing-enabled compute contexts know how to divvy tasks across multiple cores.
 Indeed, tasks can be divided among multiple ML Servers deployed on the local area network.
-These machines can communicate using http or by using the faster but more technically complex MPI (Message-Passing Interface).
+These machines can communicate using HTTP or the faster but more technically complex MPI (Message-Passing Interface).